Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 In support of this deduction we can can consider table \ref{segment-deltas}.
 The segments `INBOX`, `FIRES`, `PRIORITY LANE`, `OUTBOX` and `QUESTIONS` occur from 17 to 21 times.
 Most other segments only get a handful of visits, with the runner-ups being `NON-FUNCTIONAL CONTINUUM` at 12 and `NON-CORE MODULE CONTINUUM` at 8 occurrences respectively.
 We could consider these top segments to form the stable skeleton of a daily.

+Is it reasonable to infer a causality?
+Is the team's daily structure indeed encoded in the kanban boards, or are the boards merely arranged in imitation of the daily?
+To answer this question, we may consider what happens when the structure of boards is disturbed.
+Table \ref{segment-deltas} gives us a hint about where to look for such a disturbance: segments `MONEYBOX`, `MARKETING BOX` and `WATBOX` appear for the first time at the end of the observation period but are nowhere to be seen by daily `20`.

 \csvautolongtable[
   table head={
     \caption{First and last occurrences of segments through observation period with the count of occurrences in between.}\label{segment-deltas}\\\hline